 Bill resigned as Finance Chair and launched the New Roosevelt Initiative, a political action committee with the mission of ousting Espada from office.
 Cultivating Gustavo Rivera as a challenger, Bill built a sophisticated campaign and field operation and shocked the political establishment by ousting Espada.
 With this success, Bill shuttered New Roosevelt.

 Today, Bill continues his work in policy and government reform as Chairman of EffectiveNY.
 As he has done throughout his career, he balances his political and nonprofit activities with his business enterprises.

 Bill is currently chairman of the Hills Treatment Center in Los Angeles, a facility dedicated to helping people overcome addiction.
 He is also managing member of the Carlyle Capital Group.

 His philanthropic work includes serving on the boards of New York City Mayor Bill de Blasio’s Fund to Advance New York City, Public Advocate Letitia James’ Fund for Public Advocacy, and Amani Global Works, an organization which provides healthcare in Idjwi, one of the most impoverished and forgotten areas in Africa.

 A graduate of MIT with a Bachelor’s of Science in Engineering, Political Science and Economics, Bill also holds a Juris Doctor from Harvard Law School.
-He lives in Manhattan with his wife, Marie, and daughter, Kitty.
+He lives in Manhattan with his wife, Marie.
+Their daughter, Kitty, is attending Brown University.